RACV Logo

 Day 1: Sydney

-Welcome to Sydney, Australia – or Warrane, in the language of the Gadigal people of the Eora Nation, who are the traditional owners of the land on which Sydney is now located.
-Your adventure starts today with a welcome meeting at your hotel at 1 pm.
-After, you’ll head out with your local leader and fellow travellers for a walkabout tour with an Aboriginal guide in and around The Rocks.
-Walk through Hicksons Reserve, Campbells Cove, Cumberland Walk and more as your guide teaches you about this area's history, land and water use and spiritual connection with the First Nations peoples.
-After your journey into the Dreaming, head out on a leader-led orientation walk to Harbour Bridge, the Opera House, the Botanical Gardens, Hyde Park and the Sydney Tower Eye.
-Join your group for an included welcome dinner along Darling Harbour and then settle into your hotel for the night.
+Welcome to Sydney, Australia – or Warrane, in the language of the Gadigal people of the Eora Nation, who are the Traditional Owners of the land on which Sydney is located.
+Your adventure starts with a welcome meeting at your hotel at 6 pm.
+After, join your local leader and fellow travellers for an included welcome dinner along Darling Harbour.
+Maybe take a post-dinner stroll to take in the views of the waterfront, then head back to your hotel to settle in for the night.

 Your included airport transfer will take you from the hotel to Sydney Airport this morning.
 Fly to Alice Springs (flight not included) or Mparntwe, in the language of the Traditional Owners of the land on which Alice Springs is now located.
 This is the classic laidback Aussie town and your launching pad to reach some of the top spots over the next few days.
 The next part of your adventure officially kicks off with another welcome meeting at 6 pm, where you’ll meet your new group leader and new travel companions.
-Until then, feel free to check out some of the town’s sights or tuck into an Outback inspired meal at one of the local cafes.
+After a quick intro, drive to Earth Sanctuary where you’ll get to know each other over a delicious Outback barbeque while the sun sets over the Eastern MacDonnell Ranges.
+Then, watch the Southern Sky come alive with constellations and stories on a guided star gazing experience with an astronomer.
+You’ll also get the chance to look through Earth Sanctuary’s Deep Sky Telescopes to spot a range of celestial objects.

-This morning, you’ll hit the road for Simpsons Gap in the West MacDonnell Ranges National Park (Tjoritja).
-Keep an eye out for rock wallabies as you take part in a guided walk through the important spiritual site.
-A First Nations guide will share their insights on the local flora and fauna and will tell the story of the great Tjunba (Perentie) totem that protects the gorge and its present importance to the Eastern and Northern Arrernte People.
+Hit the road to Simpsons Gap in West MacDonnell Ranges National Park (Tjoritja).
+Keep an eye out for rock wallabies on a guided walk through this spiritual site with a First Nations guide.
+They’ll share insights on the local flora and fauna and the story of the great Tjunba (Perentie) totem that protects the gorge.
 The walk will also take you along the riverbed that marks the boundary between the Eastern and Northern Arrernte tribes.
-Next, drive along the Stuart and Lasseter Highway and through the colourful semi-desert to Watarrka National Park, home of the majestic Kings Canyon.
-Your leader will take you along the Kings Creek Walk, following the trail between soaring cliffs and ethereal rock formations.
+Next, drive along the Stuart and Lasseter Highway and through the colourful semi-desert to Watarrka National Park, home to Kings Canyon.
+Your leader will take you along the Kings Creek Walk, following the trail between huge cliffs and ethereal rock formations.
 You’d be hard-pressed to find a more magical place!
-Tonight enjoy an included dinner before visiting the Light Towers – an immersive visual and aural display.
+Tonight enjoy an included dinner before an optional visit to the Light Towers – an immersive visual and aural display.

-Spend the morning exploring the rugged landscape of Kings Canyon and enjoy the 3-hour rim walk up and across the famous Kings Canyon plateau, from the sandstone domes of the 'Lost City' to the oasis of the 'Garden of Eden'.
-You’ll walk across the red rock cliffs that protrude from the land and take in views of the palm forest below.
+Spend the morning exploring the rugged Kings Canyon and do the famous rim walk up and across the Kings Canyon plateau.
+From the sandstone domes of the 'Lost City' to the oasis of the 'Garden of Eden', you’ll walk across red rock cliffs that protrude from the land and take in views of the palm forest below.
 Then hit the road again for a scenic drive across the sprawling landscape to Uluru-Kata Tjuta National Park.
-Keep your eyes out, there’s chance that you might spot brumbys, camels or wallabies on the drive.
-Arrive at Kata Tjuta (formerly known as The Olgas) – a towering collection of 36 domed rock formations.
-Here, you'll embark on a walk to a popular lookout to admire the stunning formations that make up Kata Tjuta – these ochre-coloured shapes are a mesmerising sight.
-After, you'll make your way to one of Australia’s most spiritually significant and iconic sites, Uluru.
-From a prime location, you’ll enjoy the view as the sun sets over the epic sandstone monolith – watching the incredible landscape shift in colour is a sight you won’t soon forget!
+Arrive at Kata Tjuta (formerly known as The Olgas) – a collection of 36 towering rock domes – and walk to a popular lookout to admire the formations.
+After, head to one of Australia’s most spiritually significant and iconic sites, Uluru.
+Enjoy the view from a prime location as the sun sets over the epic sandstone monolith – watching the landscape shift in colour is a sight you won’t soon forget!

-You'll start the day early in one of the best ways imaginable – watching a spectacular sunrise over Uluru.
-Embark on a short walk across the rust-coloured landscape to a nearby waterhole and marvel at some of the traditional art sites.
+Start the day early in one of the best ways imaginable: watching sunrise over Uluru.
+Then, walk across the rust-coloured landscape to a nearby waterhole where you'll see some traditional art sites.
 Your leader will shed light on the history and nature here and explain how the Anangu people are deeply connected to the lands.
 After, stop by the Uluru-Kata Tjuta Cultural Centre to continue learning about First Nations culture.
 Head back to Yulara to your hotel and say goodbye to your leader and any group members who may be finishing their travels today.
 You’ll be unaccompanied until the next meeting in Cairns tomorrow.

 The free airport shuttle will take you from the hotel to Yulara Airport today, then you’ll fly to Cairns (flight not included).
 Cairns is also known as Gimuy, in the language of the Traditional Owners of the land on which Cairns is now located.
 This is the gateway to Australia’s Great Barrier Reef and the gorgeous Daintree Rainforest.
 The next part of your adventure officially starts with a welcome meeting at 6 pm tonight at your hotel, where you’ll meet your new trip leader and the new travellers joining you.
 Until then, why not check out the Cairns Botanical Gardens or wander the waterfront promenade, popping into a local bar.
 Later, head out with your group for an included dinner.